mnmnc/bpmwatcher/README.md

 bpmwatcher
 ==========

 HP BPM (Business Process Monitor)  watcher is the powershell script that analyses the responses from BPMs to HP BSM / HP BAC and shows the inactivity of specific BPM.
+The purpose: to know when particular Business Process Monitor stopped responding and to know how long particular transaction/script hasn’t been executed or returned data.
+The weapon of choice:
+* powershell
+* BSM OpenAPI.

 ==========
 ### Variables